 sion of the PT, which had previously been the "natural contact" for progressive social forces, means that the PT is no longer the addressee until something new consolidates.
 Conservative forces sensed their opportunity here to curtail the processes that had become dangerous for them and the interests they represent over the short term or the long term.
 Seen in the short term, they are fighting for their survival, to protect themselves from investigations into corruption, but they are also thinking of the long haul by organising a counteroffensive to shape the future of Brazil.

 But even that has its price, for the "classe politique" has by now been heavily discredited.
 Not only due to corruption.
 This is only part of a much larger problem: the general feeling that the great majority of political representatives are not representing anyone but themselves and their financial backers.
 The open battle of the political elites and the procedures that normally follow an impeachment process, which are another blow against society by the political system, show this.
 Whether this is demonstrated with statistics or merely anecdotally - it is clear that the majority of the population, particularly the poor, see the impeachment as a farce, as spectacle, which has nothing to do with them.
 They do not feel represented.
 What's striking is that the dominant

-parliament voted on impeachment did not ex-tended to close their ranks, that they are makpress joy or sorrow, but disgust and shame. ing private agreements for mutual protection
+statements in social networks on the day the parliament voted on impeachment did not express joy or sorrow, but disgust and shame.

 The majority of the

 population, particularly the poor, see

 the impeachment

 which has nothing

 to do with them.